awslabs/aws-crypto-tools-test-vector-framework/features/0004-awses-message-decryption.md

 corresponding plaintexts.
 Each test case definition includes metadata that describes the master key(s) required for decryption.

 In addition to describing the test cases, the manifest also identifies the client and version that created the ciphertext.

 ### Processing Workflow

 To process a manifest of this type, a compatible handler must first read a message decryption manifest and the keys manifest that it must identify.
-This will give the handler with enough information about the test cases to successfully process them.
+This will give the handler with enough information about the test cases to successfully process them, including whether the decryption is expected to succeed or fail.

-The handler must now process the described test cases, decrypting the identified ciphertext and validating the result against the identified plaintext.
+The handler must now process the described test cases, decrypting the identified ciphertext and validating the result against the identified plaintext, or verifying that decryption fails as expected.

 ## Reference-level Explanation